 These URLs can be integrated with your pipelines to automatically grab the latest version of the CLI Binary.

-ARBORXR_PASSWORD.
-Please note that the authentication options need to come after the first root command, but before any further nested command, e.g.:
+Please note, the authentication token need to come after the first root command, but before any further nested command, e.g.:

 To upload a build with the CLI, you first need to identify the ID of either the organization content or the content channel.